 Students are expected to accrue at least 20 supervised hearing screening and speech-hearing screening hours throughout their program of study at CSUS.
-In light of the current Covid situation, all in-person screening experiences have been suspended.
+In light of the current Covid situation, all in-person screening experiences have been difficult to obtain.
 Students will have the opportunity to satisfy the screening hour requirement throughout their program of study through various screening events.